mana-z/bashtest/README.md

 ## Dependencies

-- Bash (version 5 is needed, as associative arrays are widely used)
+- Bash (version 5+ needed, as associative arrays are widely used)
 - bc
 - GNU Coreutils